Botanical Society of America Awards Recipients 2022

 Caroline Shaw, Abraham Baldwin Agricultural College, Advisor: Benjamin Gahagen

-Edward Spagnuolo, Pennsylvania State University, Advisor: Peter Wilf
+Edward J. Spagnuolo, Pennsylvania State University, Advisor: Peter Wilf

 Kayla Warner, Barnard College, Columbia University, Advisor: Hillary Callahan